 Are garden centres open during lockdown in England?

-Will garden centres stay open during the second lockdown in England?
+Will garden centres stay open during the third lockdown in England?
 Here’s what we need to know…

-England has now been plunged into a full month-long lockdown in a bid to stop rising coronavirus cases.
+England has now been plunged into a third lockdown in a bid to stop rising coronavirus cases.

-That means that only shops deemed ‘essential’ are allowed to stay open, while all hospitality including pubs and restaurants have been closed.
+That means that only shops deemed ‘essential’ are allowed to stay open, while all schools and hospitality have been closed.

 But are garden centres allowed to open?
 Here’s what we know…